 The body of the email should include:

-- a brief description of why you are interested in my lab.
-Note that it is challenging for any professor to gauge your interests when you write, "I read your paper on X and am interested in working with you" without adding any more details, or use vague, abstract language, such as, "Your contributions to the field resonate strongly with my academic interests, and I am particularly drawn to the innovative research projects you have undertaken in X domain".
+- A brief description of why you are interested in my lab.
+Note that it is challenging for any professor to gauge your interests when you write, "I read your paper on X and am interested in working with you" without adding any more details.
 You should be more specific in expressing your interest.
-Please see Useful Links below for some advice on emailing professors.

-- prior experience (if any) in ML, HRI, or robotics.
-This can be courses, projects, or online courses/certificates (e.g. Coursera, edx), etc. Experience is not required, but knowing your background helps me identify the best research fit for you.
+- Prior experience (if any) in ML, HRI, or robotics.
+This can be courses, projects, or online courses/certificates (e.g. Coursera, edx), etc.

-- prior experience (if any) with Python/C++, ROS, working with robotics hardware.
-Again, experience is not required.
+- Prior experience (if any) with Python/C++, ROS, working with robotics hardware.

 -